oscarsanders/Factorial/README.md

-# factorial
+# Factorial
-This program can calculate any factorial n! if n > 0.
+This program can calculate any factorial n! if n >= 0.